rifezacharyd/rifezacharyd/README.md

 - 👋 Hello world, my name is [@rifezacharyd](https://www.github.com/rifezacharyd).
-- 👀 I’m an American Veteran and Civil Engineering Student designing and developing critical infrastructure for more resilient communities.
+- 👀 I’m an American Veteran, Lobbyist, and Student of Law & Policy advocating for resilience in local communities.
-- 🌱 I am currently researching Civil Engineering's applications to urban planning and national security.
+- 🌱 I am currently researching common-sense legislative proposals that foster conservation, innovation, and growth.
 - 📫 You can easily reach me at <a href="mailto:rifezacharyd@pm.me">rifezacharyd@pm.me</a> or at <a href="tel:+12029099923">+1 202 909 9923</a> to schedule a meeting anytime.